 There are many conditions that can affect the eye and its surrounds and require cosmetic surgical intervention.
 Oculoplastics involves the management of the eyelids, tear ducts and reconstructive surgery.

-An Oculoplastic surgeon is an Ophthalmologist who has undertaken further specialist training in plastic surgery.
-Their primary focus remains the health and safety of our eyes but they also have additional skills as plastic surgeons.
+An oculoplastic surgeon, like Dr Vu, is an ophthalmologist who has undertaken further specialist training in plastic surgery.
+Their primary focus remains the health and safety of your eyes but they also have additional skills as plastic surgeons.

 Conditions and Treatments:

 As you age, your skin loses its natural elasticity and wrinkles appear.
 Excess skin can cause your brow to descend and leave your eyes looking droopy.
 This can change your expression and make you look older.
 Brow Lift Surgery helps restore brows to their original position to provide a more youthful appearance.
 Surgery usually entails making incisions in the hairline, removing excess tissue and tightening of the skin and muscles to create a smoother-looking brow.

 Very commonly, aging causes excess eyelid skin to develop, which can change your appearance as well as your eyelid function.
 Cosmetic eyelid surgery aims to restore a youthful appearance to the eye region through a procedure called a blepharoplasty which reduces excess upper eyelid skin.
 Lower eyelids can also be rejuvenated by contouring the lower lid fat and tightening the skin.
 Sometimes best results can be achieved when combined with brow lift surgery (see above).

 Eyelid skin cancer removal and reconstruction (see also Skin Cancer)